Semaglutide

 • Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for disposal.
 Talk with a doctor or pharmacist if you have any questions.

-What do I do if I miss a dose? • Take a missed dose as soon as you think about it and go back to your normal time.
+• Take a missed dose as soon as you think about it and go back to your normal time.

 • Do not take 2 doses within 48 hours of each other.